-Our newest majors and concentrations: Nursing, Masters in STEM Education, Integrated Marketing and Communication, Sports Communication, Worship Arts, and Christian Ministries.
+Our newest majors and concentrations: Entrepreneurship, Nursing, Masters in STEM Education, Integrated Marketing and Communication, Sports Communication, Worship Arts, and Christian Ministries.

 Distinctive to Catawba are music business and popular music majors, a sustainable business and community development major, a theatre arts education major, and an accredited athletic training major.